sbonefas/NextGenScoring/README.md

 > npm install Electron

+Install mocha- the testing framework
+> npm install mocha

 Install nyc for code coverage metrics
 > npm install nyc

 Install filereader
 > npm install filereader

+If you can't run npm start or npm test then look at the package.json and the devDependencies and dependencies.
+If they haven't been install run npm install (name of dependency) for all of them until you can get npm start and test to run.

 To prepare for the frontend tests,
 - Download Python 3.6.4 [here](https://www.python.org/downloads/)